raspberrypilearning/octapi-brute-force-enigma/en/step_1.md

 ### What you will make

 You will install [Py-enigma](http://py-enigma.readthedocs.org/){:target="_blank"} and use it to create encrypted messages (secret messages only you and those you trust can read).
-You will then develop Python code to do a partial brute force crypt attack on the Enigma messages so that you can recover the machine's rotor settings.
+You will then develop Python code to do a partial brute force crypt attack on the Enigma messages and recover the machine's rotor settings.

 ![A GCHQ owned Enigma machine captured at the end of WWII](images/7X5A0933.jpg)